-The Denver-North Front Range Nonattainment Area for the 2008 Ozone NAAQS covers the counties of Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, Jefferson, and portions of Larimer and Weld counties with the highest concentration of emissions.
-Figure 2 shows the entire 8-Hour Ozone Nonattainment Area and its two subareas, Northern and Southern.
+The NFRMPO region is within the nine-county Denver Metro/North Front Range (DM/NFR) Nonattainment Area (NAA) for the 2008 8-hour Ozone NAAQS and 2015 8-hour ozone NAAQS.
+The NAA for the 2008 8-hour ozone NAAQS covers the full counties of Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, Jefferson, and portions of Larimer and Weld counties.
+The same area was designated as nonattainment for the 2015 8-Hour ozone NAAQS.
+Subsequently, the EPA expanded the boundary of the DM/NFR NAA for the 2015 8-hour ozone NAAQS to include the entirety of Weld County.
+Figure 2 shows the boundaries of the DM/NFR NAA for both the 2008 and 2015 NAAQS and shows its two subareas, Northern and Southern.
 The boundary between the two subareas is the Boulder/Larimer County line, extended at the same latitude eastward through southern Weld County to the Morgan County line.
 The NFRMPO conducts conformity determinations for the Northern Subarea.